Jerry Lewis: Paramount films and filmmaking

-Lewis had finished his film contract with Wallis with Visit to a Small Planet (1960) and wrapped up production on his own film Cinderfella (1960), directed by Tashlin and was postponed for a Christmas 1960 release.
-Paramount Pictures, needing a quickie movie for its summer 1960 schedule, held Lewis to his contract to produce one.
-As a result, he made his debut as film director of The Bellboy (1960), which he also starred in.
+Lewis ended his association with Hal Wallis, their last joint venture being Visit to a Small Planet (1960).
+His next film was Cinderfella (1960), directed by Frank Tashlin; it was supposed to be Lewis's summer release, but Paramount withheld it in preparation for a Christmas 1960 release.
+Paramount, needing a quickie movie for its summer 1960 schedule, insisted that Lewis must produce one.